openframeworks/ofSite/documentation/utils/ofThread.markdown

 The internal mutex called through lock() & unlock().

-This mutext can also be used with ofScopedLock within the threaded function by calling:
+This mutext can also be used with std::unique_lock or lock_guard within the threaded function by calling:

-    ofScopedLock lock(mutex);
+    std::unique_lock<std::mutex> lock(mutex);